jeffwilcox/mpns/README.md

 	var mpns = require('mpns');

 ### Create a new notification
 You can create a new notification object (either of type live tile or toast).
-Raw notifications are not yet supported.

 Property names for the notification object directly correlate to the names used in the MPNS XML payload as documented on MSDN.
 Properties can either be set directly on the object (such as toast.text1) or by passing the values in as options to the constructor.